Balochistan Govt To Renovate 100 Public Schools For Better Education Facilities - UrduPoint

 Balochistan Govt To Renovate 100 Public Schools For Better Education Facilities

-Balochistan government has planned to improve the sector with provision of quality furniture, sports, computer lab and science equipments and other basic facilities in 100 public schools of the province, an official of the Balochistan government said on Wednesday while talking to APP.
+The provincial government has planned to improve the sector with provision of quality furniture, sports, computer lab and science equipments and other basic facilities in 100 public schools of the province, an official of the Balochistan government said while talking to APP.

 "In the first phase of the project, Rs 22 million will be spent in the current financial year," he added.